-I think it’s fair to say that rabbits are one of the cutest countryside critters.
+Taking pictures of bunnies proves it’s fair to say that they’re one of the cutest countryside critters.
 They’re a delight to see when we’re out walking through fields and woodland.
 But rabbits are becoming ever more popular as a household pet.

-As we start to see more rabbits in our homes and gardens, rabbit photography is becoming more of a trending topic.
+As we start to see more bunnies in our homes and gardens, bunny photography is becoming more of a trending topic.
 Owners want to photograph their floppy-eared companions to create treasured memories.
 Or maybe they want to share them with friends on social media.

 If rabbit photography is something you want to try, you’re in the right place.
 We have a load of fabulous tips so you can get the best rabbit photographs.